Coder-Takshil/scrcpy/README.md

 Copyright of scrcpy : :copyright: Genymotion

-Copyright of automator program : :copyright: TackyGaming6 (Coder_Takshil)
+Copyright of automator program : :copyright: Coder-Takshil

 :left_right_arrow: Currently Genymotion - scrcpy and my project only supports the distributions : Windows, Linux and Mac.